kevoree-modeling/tutorial/step0_helloworld/README.md

 The Kevoree Modeling Framework Tutorial: STEP 0 Hello World
 ==============================================

-This initial step in the KMF tutorial will help you to define an initial metaodel, generate the associated code and manipulate the asynchronous API to fill and traverse some data.
+This initial step in the KMF tutorial will help you to define an initial meta model, generate the associated code, and use the asynchronous API to create and traverse objects.

 Project setup:
 -------------

-KMF is classically using a maven project declaration.
+KMF uses a maven project declaration.
-The two important sections that should keep your attention in the pom.xml file is the declaration of the Kevoree Compilation Plugin:
+The two important sections that should attract your attention in the pom.xml file is the declaration of the Kevoree compiler plugin:

 ```xml
     <build>